HOW TO FIND CHEAP OR FREE BOATS

 Pro tip: Craigslist can be a weird place, so remember than sellers are qualifying you too!
+Most people want to see their boat going to a good home.
 We’ve both gotten and given great deals simply because we (or the buyer) were honest, upfront, friendly, and didn’t waste time.

 That weird listing with spelling errors and no photos?
 Well, it could be a scam, or it could be a sweet deal and a seller who doesn’t know how to use the internet!
 You’ll never know unless you email them.
 Same goes with sellers who don’t get back to you, send them a follow up email.

-4. WHEN YOU FIND A FREE BOAT ON CRAIGSLIST, BE READY TO MOVE
+7. WHEN YOU FIND A FREE BOAT, MOVE QUICK!

-Great deals go fast on Craigslist so be sure to have things like your check-lists, finances and paper work in order.
-Read more about how to negotiate a good deal.
+Good deals can go in minutes, so be ready to drop everything and get down to the marina for an inspection.
+Be sure to have things like your boat inspection check-list, finances and paper work in order.
+Be clear in your mind about what you’re looking for, especially if you plan to negotiate.
 If you’re looking for free boats on Craigslist, know that a “seller” is going to expect you to take care of all other costs.
 For example, if the boat needs to be transported by trailer or pulled out of the water.
-Even if it’s a free boat there may still be costs associated with buying it.
 Have cash ready so you can close the deal.

-A free boat can be very expensive.
-Finding cheap boats for sale means you need to understand boat values and pricing.
-Boat values depend on a whole variety of factors including year, make, condition, location, etc. It’s way to big a topic to address in this post so if you’re not clear, read this post on what a boat should cost.
+Most cheap boats are not in good condition, in fact a free boat could be the most expensive boat you ever own!
+So if you’re looking for a truly good deal, you should spend some time learning about boat values and pricing.
 We’ve seen countless “cheap boats” only to discover upon inspection that they’re “cheap” for a reason (like not having a working engine).
 So, buyer beware!
 You can read about what red flags to look for and if you are new to boating it’s probably a good idea to hire a boat surveyor.